Ashish911/IAGL-Associate-Eng-Test/README.md

 ![get todo picture](docs/Endpoint_3_Status_Change.png "Get TODO")
 ![get todo picture](docs/Endpoint_4_Delete_Todo.png "Get TODO")

 All of these implementations are done at my best ability of understanding how a project should structure, how we should use certain patterns and so on.
 Patterns like rate limiters or retry or circuitbreakers are not utilized because its just a todo app.
+Hope you like it. 😊